All About Livestreaming for Your Nonprofit

 Be the fundraising expert they need.

 You may think you don't know livestreaming, but broadcasters are thinking that they don't know fundraising.
 Make it easy for them!
-When something seems easy, people are way easier to say yes, you know this.
+When something seems easy, people are way more likely to say yes.
+You know this.

 Remember that the broadcaster is a business owner.

-This is the #1 most important thing I learned in the streaming world.
+This is the #1 most important thing we learned in the streaming world.

 3. Don't leave the ball in their court